antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 [![.NET Aspire](dotnetAspire-CTAs.png)](https://akams/dotnet-aspire)

 .NET Aspire is an *opinionated* stack for building resilient, observable, and configurable cloud-native applications with .NET.
-It includes a curated set of components enhanced for cloud-native by including telemetry, resilience, configuration, and health checks by default.
-Combined with a sophisticated but simple local developer experience, .NET Aspire makes it easy to discover, acquire, and configure essential dependencies for cloud native applications on day 1 as well as day 100, for new and existing .NET apps using .NET 8+
+It includes a curated set of components enhanced for cloud-native by including service discovery, telemetry, resilience, and health checks by default.
+Combined with a sophisticated but simple local developer experience, .NET Aspire makes it easy to discover, acquire, and configure essential dependencies for cloud native applications on day 1 as well as day 100, for new and existing .NET apps using .NET 8+.

 We are shipping the first preview of .NET Aspire with .NET 8 and will GA as part of .NET 8 in spring next year.
-It is part of .NET 8 and will version with .NET going forward. **[Docs link, GitHub link]**
+It is part of .NET 8 and will version with .NET going forward (**[Docs](https://aka.ms/dotnet/aspire/docs/overview), [GitHub](https://github.com/dotnet/aspire)).**

 ## A Tour of .NET Aspire